 The rating you assign each hazard will then determine the control measures you put in place.

 Control measures are essentially the actions you’ll take to minimise or eliminate risk.
 Here are some examples of control measures you would propose when filling out your risk assessment:

 - If you feel that the pitch is in a potentially unplayable condition, the control measure would be to speak to the resident groundsman prior to training or matches.
 In extreme circumstances, you may want to cancel a game/session or find another venue.

 - If you’re concerned that the balls you’re using are not at the right pressures and could cause a foot or head injury, the control measure would be to ensure the balls are pumped to the appropriate pressure and throw away any balls when their leather starts peeling off.

-- If you’re worried about players colliding with or tripping over a goalpost, the control measure would be to push the goalframe up against a fence and let the players know you’ve repositioned it (as demonstrated in the below video).
+- If you’re worried about players colliding with or tripping over a goalpost, the control measure would be to push the goalframe up against a fence and let the players know you’ve repositioned it.

 If you put these control measures in place, the remaining risk should be ‘as low as is reasonably possible’ (ALARP).